The most updated information about the Lares Trek to Machu Picchu

 Best Itinerary For The Lares Trek To Machu Picchu 4 Days & 3 Nights

 Every company should provide you with an itinerary similar to the one below.
 Pay attention to the place names, since there are several different routes.
-Most companies will start or end at the Lares Hot Springs.
-At least one company (SAM Tarvel Peru) offers a heated swimming pool, which may prove to be a better option than the hot springs.
-If they are successful, you can expect other companies to soon follow suit.
+Most companies will start or end at the Lares Hot Springs, some companies like (SAM Travel Peru) create their own unique route, also making a trip to the hotsprings.

 Day 1: Cusco – Lares – Cuncani – Kiswarani